Security Analysis of the Open Banking Account and Transaction API Protocol: Background

-The protocol is initiated with the PSU asking for information regarding their payment account(s) from an AISP (Step 1).
-The AISP then attempts to create an account access consent with the corresponding ASPSP, based on the access permissions agreed upon with the PSU.
-First, the AISP authenticates itself to the ASPSP through a client credential grant, which is an approach for machine-to-machine authentication.
-The ASPSP then provides the AISP with an access token used to request the creation of the consent resource (Step 2).
-At this point, the created account access consent has to be authorised to be used by the AISP to access the PSU's account data.
-This requires the PSUs to authenticate themselves to the ASPSP, followed by authorising the consent.
-During this phase, the PSU has to select the payment accounts(s) for which the chosen permissions should apply.
-The AISP then obtains an access token to the account data (Step 3).
-With this token, the AISP has to first retrieve the accessible accounts, including their unique IDs, through the accounts endpoint.
-The IDs can later be used to request the data of specific accounts (Step 4).
-To retrieve specific PSU account data (e.g. balances, transactions, direct debits, beneficiaries, \textit{etc}.) the AISP will have to request the data via the appropriate link using the correct endpoint and method from the ASPSP.
+\begin{description} \item[Step 1] The API is initiated with the PSU asking for information regarding their payment account(s) from an AISP. \item[Step 2] The AISP then attempts to create an \emph{account access consent} with the corresponding ASPSP, based on the access permissions agreed with the PSU.
+To do this, the AISP first authenticates itself with the ASPSP through a \emph{client credential grant}, which is an approach to machine-to-machine authentication.
+The ASPSP then provides the AISP with an \emph{access token}, allowing them to create the consent by subsequently requesting a POST request to the \verb|account-access-consents| endpoint on the ASPSP's resource server.
+Upon receiving the request, the server creates an \emph{authorised account access consent} with a unique id (\emph{ConsentId}) that is sent back to the AISP.
+The account access consent data model is as follows: \begin{itemize} \item \emph{Permissions} -- an array containing the type of data the PSU has granted the AISP access to.
+This has to include at least the permission to access the basic account details. \item \emph{Expiration Date} -- a future date upon which the AISP will no longer have access to the data (optional parameter). \item \emph{Transaction Validity Period} -- two (optional) fields indicating the period within which any transactions that have occurred will be accessible by the AISP.
+The start and end of a statement history will have to be within the specified period to be accessible. \end{itemize} \item[Step 3] At this point, the created account access consent has to be authorised to be used by the AISP to access the PSU's account data.
+This requires the PSUs to authenticate themselves to the ASPSP, which can be done in one of two ways, and then authorise the account access consent.
+The two authentication approaches or grant types are briefly explained next: \begin{itemize} \item \emph{Authorisation Code Grant} -- the PSU is redirected by the AISP to the ASPSP to authenticate themselves and authorise the account access consent.
+Subsequently, the PSU is redirected back to the AISP by the ASPSP with an authorisation code.
+The AISP then contacts the ASPSP's authorisation server to exchange the authorisation code for the account data access token. \item \emph{Client Initiated Backchannel Authentication} -- the PSU uses a different device from the one being used to request services from the AISP to authenticate and authorise the account access consent.
+The AISP can then receive the access token through two different approaches, callback or polling. \end{itemize} During authorisation of the consent, the PSU has to select the payment account(s) for which the chosen permissions should apply. \item[Step 4] As the AISP now has the access token to the account data, they have to make first a GET request to the accounts endpoint to retrieve the accessible accounts, including their unique IDs.
+The IDs can later be used to request the data of specific accounts. \end{description}